cloudflare/cloudflare-docs/content/cloudflare-one/policies/gateway/http-policies/common-policies.md

 You can select either individual applications or the entire Do Not Inspect set, which will update as new applications are added.
 {{</Aside>}}

-## Enforce device posture
+## Check device posture

 Require devices to have certain software installed or other configuration attributes.
-For instructions on setting up a device posture check, refer to the [device posture section](/cloudflare-one/identity/devices/).
+For instructions on setting up a device posture check, refer to [Enforce device posture](/cloudflare-one/identity/devices/).

+### Require a minimum OS version

 | Selector                     | Operator | Value                | Action |
 | ---------------------------- | -------- | -------------------- | ------ |